Mercedes McQueen: Accolades

 During her time on the serial Metcalfe has been nominated for a variety of awards for her portrayal of Mercedes.
 Metcalfe was nominated for "Sexiest Female" at the 2007 British Soap Awards.
 She was soon after nominated for "Best Bitch" and "Sexiest Female" at the 2007 Inside Soap Awards.
 In 2008, at the British Soap Awards and the Digital Spy Soap Awards Metcalfe was nominated in the "Sexiest Female" category.
 Later that year, at the Inside Soap Awards, she was nominated for "Best Bitch" and "Sexiest Female", the same year Niall terrorising the McQueen family was nominated for "Best Storyline".
 At the 2009 British Soap Awards Metcalfe was nominated for "Best Actress" and "Sexiest Female" at the same time that Niall's revenge on the McQueens was nominated for "Best Storyline" and the church explosion in which Mercedes was involved was nominated for "Spectacular Scene".
 At the 2009 Inside Soap Awards Metcalfe was nominated for "Sexiest Female" and the conclusion to Niall's revenge was nominated for "Best Storyline"; the McQueen family also won the award for "Best Family" that year.
 At the 2010 All About Soap Bubble Awards Mercedes and Calvin were nominated for the "Fatal Attraction" award in the category of "Most sizzling couple".
 At the 2010 Inside Soap Awards Metcalfe was again nominated for the "Sexiest Female" award; she was also nominated for "Sexiest Female" and "Best Actress" at the British Soap Awards ceremony.
 In 2011 Metcalfe was nominated in the category of "Sexiest Female" at the British Soap Awards and for "Best Actress" and "Sexiest Female" at the Inside Soap Awards.
 At the 2011 TRIC Awards Metcalfe was nominated for "TV Soap Personality" for her portrayal of Mercedes.
 In 2012 Metcalfe was nominated for "Best Actress" at the TV Choice Awards, "Sexiest Female" and "Best Actress" at the British Soap Awards, and "Best Actress", "Best Bitch" and "Sexiest Female" at the Inside Soap Awards.
 In August 2017, Metcalfe was longlisted for Sexiest Female at the Inside Soap Awards.
 She progressed to the shortlist, but lost out to Natalie J. Robb, who portrays Moira Dingle in Emmerdale.

+In 2008, Mercedes McQueen was voted number 1 in the 'Top 10: Hollyoaks Babes' of all time by askmen.com Virgin Media profiled her among some of Hollyoaks' "hottest females" in their opinion.
+In an online poll conducted by MSN Entertainment, she was ranked highly in 'Soapland's Sexiest Female of 2008'.
+She was rated highly in similar listings for Maxims 'Top 10 Sexiest UK Soap Stars' in 2012. and in What's on TVs 'The 20 Sexiest Soap Females' in 2015 The Daily Star listed her among it's Soaps' sexiest female villains ever in 2023.